Chaos Breaker/Dark Awake: The King Has No Name (CB/DA) | |

 Chaos Breaker is a team-based 2D fighting game released in arcades in 2004.
-Coming to PSN, summer 2010 as Dark Awake.
+It was released on PSN in Summer 2010 as Dark Awake.

 Notation